-- 5.1 If you wish to make a claim under this warranty, you need to: - a) Contact Rheem on 131031 in Australia or 0800 657 335 in New Zealand and provide owner's details, address of the water heater, a contact number and date of installation of the water heater or if that's unavailable, the date of manufacture and serial number (from the rating label on the water heater). - b) Rheem will arrange for the water heater to be tested and assessed on-site. - c) If Rheem determines that you have a valid warranty claim, Rheem will repair or replace the water heater in accordance with this warranty. - 5.2 Any expenses incurred in the making of a claim under this warranty will be borne by you.
+- 5.1 If you wish to make a claim under this warranty, you need to: - a) Contact Rheem New Zealand on 0800 657 335 and provide the owner's details, address of the unit, a contact number and date of installation of the unit or if that's unavailable, the date of manufacture and serial number (from the rating label on the unit). - b) A Rheem Service Centre will arrange for the unit to be tested and assessed on-site. - c) If Rheem determines that you have a valid warranty claim, Rheem will repair or replace the unit in accordance with this warranty. - 5.2 Any expenses incurred in the making of a claim under this warranty will be borne by you.